“A formidable team provides model special education, with skill, care and compassion in a relaxed environment.”

 MICHELLE MARKOWITZ: SPEECH LANGUAGE PATHOLOGIST

 Michelle holds a B.A. in Psychology from UC Santa Barbara and a Master’s degree in Communicative Disorders from San Francisco State University.
 While earning her Master's degree, Michelle participated in the Project CLLASS (Collaborating for Language and Literacy through Augmentative Systems) Grant in which she received specialized training in the diagnosis and treatment of individuals with complex communication needs.
 As part of this program, she also attended the Building Bridges Camp and Training Institute where she collaborated with other professionals in the field to develop and implement AAC systems for children ages 5-17 years.
 After graduating, Michelle completed both her student internship and clinical fellowship at The Avalon Academy, and is now a full-time speech-language pathologist providing speech, language, and AAC services to Avalon students.
 In addition to working with children, she has experience working with adults with complex communication needs in both clinical and community settings.
-To contact Michelle, e-mail her at email@example.com .
+Prior to her time at Avalon, Michelle worked for 4 years at Behavioral Intervention for Autism (BIA) with a variety of children with autism spectrum disorders as an interventionist and case manager.
+To contact Michelle, e-mail her at firstname.lastname@example.org .

-brenda huey: director of movement education, physical therapsit
+brenda huey: director of movement education, physical therapist

 Brenda Huey holds a Doctorate Degree in Physical Therapy from the University of Pacific in Stockton, California, as well as a license from the Physical Therapy Board of California.
 Additionally, she holds a BSc in Kinesiology with an emphasis in Neuromuscular studies from SFSU.
 Brenda’s professional aspirations to be a pediatric therapist evolved after volunteering in India in 2008 where she visited homes of underserved children with cerebral palsy and other motor impairments.
 She realized her passion for fostering children to achieve their movement potential and subsequently became involved with organizations such as the Muscular Dystrophy Association, and Special Olympics, which she still remains an active sports coach.
 Prior to graduate school, Brenda worked at Movement Discoveries, a pediatric therapy clinic where she aided in intensive therapies facilitated by the Universal Exercise Unit and TheraSuit methods.
 Her role expanded to include teaching Early Intervention groups, and aiding in aquatic therapy.
 Prior to joining The Avalon Academy, she worked for CCS.
 To contact Brenda, e-mail her at firstname.lastname@example.org .